 I’ve been taking stock of my writer’s toolbox.
-This isn’t a one-size-fits-all topic, and I’m hoping to share as many tools, tips, and techniques as possible.
+This isn’t a one-size-fits-all topic, and I’m hoping to share as many tools, tips, and techniques as possible at the Getting Your Middle Grade and Young Adult Novel Unstuck workshop.

 One of those techniques, which I’ve found quite helpful in my own work, has been visual outlining.